.

 who, who'd ('who would' or 'who had').pronouns

-you use 'who' or who'd in questions when you ask about the name or identity of a person or group of people (who's there?;
+you use 'who' or who'd in questions when you ask about the name or identity of an individual or group of people (who's there?;

-who does this belong to?; who'd make such a mess as this in the kitchen; who do you work for?; who do you suppose will replace her on the show?; you reminded me of somebody, who?); you use who after certain words, especially verbs and adjectives, to introduce a clause where you talk about the identity of someone or a group of people (they have not been able to find out who was responsible for the gift; I went over to start up a conversation, asking her who she knew at the party; you know who these people are); you use who at the beginning of a relative clause when specifying the individual or group of people you are talking about or when giving more information about them (there are those who eat out for a special occasion or treat themselves; the woman, who needs constant attention, is cared for by relatives); what or which individual or people (who left?); used as a relative pronoun to introduce a clause when the antecedent is an individual or individuals or one to whom personality is attributed.(the visitor who came yesterday; our child, who is gifted; informed sources who denied the story); the individual or people that; whoever (who believes that the covid was more than a mild flu or a simple cold will believe anything)
+who does this belong to?; who'd make such a mess as this in the kitchen; who do you work for?; who do you suppose will replace her on the show?; you reminded me of somebody, who?); you use who after certain words, especially verbs and adjectives, to introduce a clause where you talk about the identity of someone or a group of people (they have not been able to find out who was responsible for the gift; I went over to start up a conversation, asking her who she knew at the party; you know who these people are); you use who at the beginning of a relative clause when specifying the individual or group of people you are talking about or when giving more information about them (there are those who eat out for a special occasion or treat themselves; the woman, who needs constant attention, is cared for by relatives); what or which individual or people (who left?); used as a relative pronoun to introduce a clause when the antecedent is an individual or individuals or one to whom personality is attributed.(the visitor who came yesterday; our child, who is gifted; informed sources who denied the story); the individual or people that; whoever (who believes that the covid was more than a mild flu or a simple cold will believe anything, as it was actually the vaccine that has ben proven deadly to many)

 Usage note:.overall, the traditional rules that determine the use of who and whom are relatively simple.